-You can see this in some of our most recent fabric collections.
-In the past three months we’ve released two new velvet collections, both at different price points, but each using cutting-edge textile technology.
-Both velvets are highly durable (rated for contract use on the Martindale abrasion scale), fire retardant, waterproof, stain resistant and treated with anti-microbial technology.
+You can see this in some of our newest fabric collections.
+In recent months we’ve released several collections, the newest of which, Bouclé and Eden, are soft fabric ranges with sophisticated, fashion-forward textures.
+Even so, both are highly durable (rated for contract use on the Martindale abrasion scale), fire retardant, waterproof, stain resistant and treated with anti-microbial technology.
 Of course, all this enhanced functionality comes without compromising on a truly luxurious finish too.

-In the same breath, we’re also working on a new sustainable fabric which is woven from recycled waste textiles and utilises innovative new water-free dying technology – so no water is used in its manufacture at all.
+In the same breath, we’ve also released a sustainable fabric called VerdEco, which is woven from recycled waste textiles and utilises innovative new water-free dying technology – so no water is used in its manufacture at all.
 I doubt we’d have been able to bring any of these new fabrics together without the specialist knowledge we’ve accrued from simply playing to our strengths for 20-plus years.

 Colour is hugely important to us too.
 We’ve worked very hard on our colour palates over the past decade, to ensure that all our collections carry a distinct Agua identity in terms of colour.
 When I came into the business, we were very strong on neutrals and classic colours, but we’ve since made a name for ourselves in offering jewel tones, contemporary brights and distinctive melanges.
 In fact, we’ll seldom release a new range with less than 20-or-so different colour options to choose from.
 We work closely with a colourist too, who ensures that all our collections balance current interiors trends with a wide variety of shades to suit every project.